anan-min/open_house/README.md

 [Access the Notebook](https://colab.research.google.com/drive/1TvQz30n1PNz0STSQ70PZo8t__Hw63k_x#scrollTo=8-8rrMufX_Jb)

+Click -> File -> save a Copy in Drive

 ## Overview

 Welcome to the Machine Learning with Beauty project!
 This notebook introduces you to machine learning using real-world data from Sephora.
 You'll analyze and model data from over 8,000 skincare products and 1 million user reviews.